refractionPOINT/lce_doc/docs/dr.md

 on namespaces other than `general` can only be accomplished using the [REST API](api_keys.md) by providing the `namespace` parameter in the relevant queries.

+## Expiration
+It is possible to set an experation time for D&R rules as well as False Positive rules.
+The expiration is set by providing a `expire_on` paramater when creating/setting the D&R or FP rule.
+The value of the parameter should be a second-based unix epoch timestamp, like `expire_on: 1588876878`.

+Once that timestamp has been reached, the rule will be automatically deleted.
+Note that the exact precision of the expiration can vary, the rule could effectively remain in operation for as long as 10 minutes past the expiration.

 ## Detection Component
 The Detection component describes what event(s) should produce a match, which the Response section will then action.